Family Advocacy and Support Service

 - Draft simple court documents in matters involving allegations of family violence;

-- Provide representation in court to assist you to progress your matter where there have been allegations of family violence;
+- Go to court with you on matters where there are allegations of family violence;

-- Provide representations in court in urgent interim matters where there have been allegations of family violence;
+- Go to court with you for urgent interim matters where there are allegations of family violence

 The FASS Duty Lawyer cannot: